Chris-Wolfgang/D20-Dice/CONTRIBUTING.md

-# Contributing to Preconfigured Console App Template
+# Contributing to D20 Dice

 Thank you for your interest in contributing!
 Your help is appreciated.
 Please follow these guidelines to make your contributions easy to review and integrate.